gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ```

 One can still take advantage of `self` being passed inout to mutating methods to
-retrieve the field by using the `consume` operator and reinitializing `self`
+retrieve the field by using the `consume` operator on self and reinitializing
-before the end of the function:
+`self` before the end of the function:

 ```swift
 extension MicroServiceRequest {